thestormforge/examples/elasticsearch/advanced/README.md

 * client_heap_percent

 ## Prerequisites
-In order to run this experiment you most have a paid version of Red Sky Ops.
+In order to run this experiment you must have a paid version of Red Sky Ops.
 To upgrade visit our [pricing page](https://www.carbonrelay.com/pricing/).